k0f1/configuring-linux-web-server/README.md

 ### Get your server
 * Amazon account with a _lightsail_
   * Start a new Ubuntu linux server intstance
-  * SSH into the Server
+  * SSH into the Server:
   The IP address: XXXXXXXX
   SSH port: XXXX
   The complete URL to your hosted web application: www.datafrica.com

-### Dependencies on other software or libraries
-A list of any third-party resources you need in this project.
-To run flask app on the instance (ubuntu OS), we have to install Apache server, WSGI (Web Server Gateway Interface), flask and other libraries used in the app.
-Basically run the following:-

-`sudo apt-get update`

-`sudo apt-get install python-pip`

-`sudo apt-get install python-flask`

-`sudo apt-get install apache2`

-`sudo apt-get install libapache2-mod-wsgi`

 ## Secure your server
 Configure your firewall ()**ufw**} earlier on